 - Blood flow resistance of the baby's blood vessels also increases.

-- Amniotic fluid drains or is absorbed from the respiratory system.
+- Fluid drains or is absorbed from the respiratory system.

 - The lungs inflate and begin working on their own, moving oxygen into the bloodstream and removing carbon dioxide by breathing out (exhalation).

 A developing baby produces about twice as much heat as an adult.
 A small amount of heat is removed through the developing baby's skin, the amniotic fluid, and the uterine wall.

 After delivery, the newborn begins to lose heat.
 Receptors on the baby's skin send messages to the brain that the baby's body is cold.
 The baby's body creates heat by burning stores of brown fat, a type of fat found only in fetuses and newborns.
 Newborns are rarely seen to shiver.